-The holiday season is in full swing and with it comes sending and receiving gifts.
+When the holiday season is in full swing, with it comes sending and receiving gifts.
 With international travel commonplace and family members living abroad, gift giving has gone global and things arrive by mail or in person daily.
 However, sending gifts from one country to another is a little more complicated that mailing it to the other side of town.
-International gift giving involves duty and sometimes VAT rates.
+International gift-giving involves duty and sometimes VAT rates.

 If planning to mail gifts to or from Denmark, senders should be familiar with Denmark's customs regulations.
 This article presents all the necessary information pertaining to mailing duty-free gifts to or from Denmark from outside the EU.
 It identifies who pays the VAT on gifts sent to or from Denmark outside the EU.
 It specifies the weight and value limits for gifts.
 In addition, this article contains lists of forbidden items and when customs declaration requires and guidelines on how to correctly fill out the declaration form.

-1. Things to Know Before Mailing Gifts to/From Denmark
+Things to Know Before Mailing Gifts to or From Denmark

 Make sure to purchase a basic postal tracking service or some sort of additional protection.
 Any local post office receives countless reports of theft, especially for packages without tracking numbers.
 Also, the Danish postal service occasionally loses small packages, and again a tracking number will help ensure your package reaches the intended person.